Conagra Brands, Inc.

 - The Committee shall meet with the independent auditors prior to the annual audit to review the scope, planning and staffing of the audit.

 - The Committee shall review with the independent auditors any significant problems or difficulties that the auditors may have encountered in connection with the audit, and review significant issues raised by the auditors and the Company’s response to those issues.

 - The Committee shall (1) ensure the rotation of the lead audit partner and other audit partners as required by law, and (2) establish policies for the Company’s hiring of employees or former employees of the independent auditor.

 Internal Audit Oversight

-• The Committee shall provide oversight of the Company’s internal audit function, including reviewing reports on the organizational structure, budget, plans and results of internal audit activities and adequacy of the Company’s internal controls.
+- The Committee shall provide oversight of the Company’s internal audit function, including reviewing the organization structure, budget, Internal Audit Charter, annual audit plan and all major changes to the plan, results of the internal audit activities, and adequacy of the Company’s internal controls.

-• The Committee shall review the appointment and replacement of the senior internal auditing executive, and review significant issues identified by the internal auditing department.
+- The Committee shall review the appointment and replacement of the Chief Audit Executive, and review significant issues identified by the internal auditing department.

 Financing Strategy Actions

 - The Committee shall annually review the Company’s financial condition (including matters such as liquidity, debt levels, credit ratings and interest rate risk exposure), capital structure (including sources and uses of capital), and long-term financing strategy.

 - The Committee shall annually review the Company’s dividend policy and recommend dividend actions to the Board of Directors.